hjkgrp/SESAMI_web/paper/paper.md

 q_m = \frac{1}{s+i}
 \end{equation}

-The Rouquerol consistency criteria are as follows:
+The Rouquerol consistency criteria, which are recommended to use to select a linear region, are as follows:
 <!-- Use two spaces for a line break. -->
-1. The linear region should only be a range of $p/p_0$ in which the value of $q(1-p/p_0)$ monotonically increases with $p/p_0$, where $q$ is adsorbate loading.
+1. The linear region should only be a range of $p/p_0$ in which the value of $q(1-p/p_0)$ monotonically increases with $p/p_0$.
 2. The value of $C$ should be positive.
 3. The value of the monolayer loading capacity should correspond to a value of $p/p_0$ which falls within the selected linear region.
 4. The value of $p/p_0$ calculated from BET theory, $1/(\sqrt{C}+1)$, and $p/p_0$ calculated from the third consistency rule should be equal (with Â±10% tolerance).
 5. The linear region should end at the knee of the isotherm.
-Note to Greg: some of the criteria above are nearly verbatim from the SESAMI 1 paper

 # Summary